-Reducing inflammation in your body is the secret to good health, says Chatelaine.com columnist and holistic nutritionist Julie Daniluk, author of the new book Meals That Heal Inflammation.
+Reducing inflammation in your body is the secret to good health, says Chatelaine.com columnist and holistic nutritionist Julie Daniluk, author of the book Meals That Heal Inflammation.
 “Inflammation is a protective response that is responsible for healing and repairing injured tissues by stimulating cell regeneration,” she writes.
-But “it’s supposed to be short-term.
+But, she says, “it’s supposed to be short-term.
 When it becomes chronic, it is destructive instead of healing.
 This is why it’s so important to stop repetitively stressing the body with harmful foods and to begin an eating program that sustains and builds the body.”
 Fortunately, her meals are so delicious, they’ll keep your taste buds happy as well.

 Raw pad thai

-This dish is packed with low-cal zucchini and other detoxifying vegetables: cabbage and cauliflower help balance hormones by reducing excess estrogen, and almonds are high in omega-9 and vitamin E.
+This dish is packed with low-cal zucchini and other detoxifying vegetables: Cabbage and cauliflower help balance hormones by reducing excess estrogen, and almonds are high in omega-9 and vitamin E.

 1 medium zucchini